 TransFin-M discloses all information on the web-site of Interfax-CRCI, an information agency accredited by the Central Bank of the Russian Federation for information disclosure.

 Disclosure address: https://www.e-disclosure.ru/portal/company.aspx?id=8783

 TransFin-M’s long-term commitment to the investment market and impeccable performance of its obligations to the investors established the company as a major player in the bonds market with high financial reliability and investor confidence.
-As of September 30, 2021, the company has 19 bond issues outstanding, a total worth of RUB 87.6 billion
+As of March 1, 2022, there were 19 bond issues outstanding for a total amount of RUB 84.7 billion.

 United Leasing Association (ULA) was established in 1999 and is currently the largest Russian professional association of participants in the leasing industry, whose business volume accounts for about 80% of the official leasing market in Russia.
 The priority tasks of the ULA are to represent and protect the interests of leasing companies at the state level, to collect reliable information about the leasing market in the Russian Federation, to develop uniform standards for conducting leasing transactions, and to educate.
 ULA represents the leasing industry of the Russian Federation in Europe, being a member of the European Confederation of Leasing Associations (Leaseurope)